rogermiranda1000/TwitchTTSBot/README.md

 # TwitchTTSBot
-A Twitch bot that reads point redemptions.
+A Twitch bot that reads point redemptions with a custom trained voice.

 ## Dependencies